RelationNet2: Deep Comparison Columns for Few-Shot Learning: Methodology

 \subsection{Model}

-\keypoint{Overview} \modelnamefull is composed of two module types: \emph{embedding} and \emph{relation} modules, as shown in Fig.~\ref{fig:network}.
+\keypoint{Overview} RelationNet2's \modelnamefull is composed of two module types: \emph{embedding} and \emph{relation} modules $f_\theta$ and $g_\phi$, as shown in Fig.~\ref{fig:network}.
 The detailed architecture will be given in Section~\ref{sec:arch}.
-A pair of images $x_{i}$ and $x_{j}$ in the support and query respectively set are fed to embedding modules.
-The $v$th-level of embedding modules produce feature maps $f_{\theta}^{v}(x_{i})$ and $f_{\theta}^{v}(x_{j})$, which are concatenated $[f_{\theta}^{v}(x_{i}), f_{\theta}^{v}(x_{j})]$, and then fed into the corresponding, i.e., $v$th-level, relation module.
+A pair of images $x_{i}$ and $x_{j}$ in the support and query set are fed to embedding modules respectively.
+Then the multi-level embedding modules output stochastic features to the corresponding multi-level relation modules, and learn the relation score and weights for different relation modules.
+Finally, the \modelnameshort{} learns weighted non-linear metric of few shot learning tasks.

+\keypoint{Distribution Embedding Modules} Conventionally, an embedding module (e.g., a ResNet or SENet block) outputs deterministic features.
+As a regularisation strategy, we treat each feature output as a random variable drawn from a parameterized Gaussian distribution, for which the embedding module outputs the mean and variance.
+This design is illustrated in Fig.~\ref{fig:network}.
+Each $v$th-level embedding module predicts a feature mean $f^v_{\theta,\mu}$ and a feature variance $f^v_{\theta,\sigma}$.
+To generate a module's output $f^v_\theta$, we use the reparameterization trick to draw one (or more) Gaussian random samples